garrandall/popular-music-data/tracks/i-ll-do-for-you-anything-you-want-me-to-barry-white.md

 The way you do the beautiful things you do
 You really know how to make me love you
 Uh, ah, can't you see I want it?
-Ooh, uh, girl, I'll be doggone it
+Oh, uh, girl, I'll be doggone it
-Ooh, ooh, got to, got to hold you
+Oh, oh got to, got to hold you
-Ooh, ooh, got to make love to you
+Oh, oh got to make love to you

 Can't you feel the fire?